kevin-44/WAX_ExpressTrade_Integration/README.md

 	static $opskinsAPIKey = 'Your API Key';

 	static $opskinsOAuthURL = 'https://oauth.opskins.com/'; // do not change this
-	static $opskinsOAuthReturnUri = 'http://localhost/'; // do not change this
-	static $siteName = 'Your Website Name';
+	static $opskinsOAuthReturnUri = 'http://localhost/'; // localhost on a local environment, the IP address of your VPS or your domain otherwise static $siteName = 'Your Website Name';

 	static $stateMappingFile = '/path/to/file/state_map'; // do not change this, or replace file storage with an MySQL database (experienced users only)